batteries-included/batteries-included/platform_umbrella/apps/home_base_web/priv/markdown/install/aws.md

 - Deploy the Istio battery for mTLS and service mesh
 - Deploy the Istio Ingress Gateway battery for web traffic routing
 - Deploy the Cert Manager battery for SSL certificates

+### Needed

+For AWS installs the `bi` binary will needed

+- an AWS account with admin permissions
+- you have logged in via `aws sso login` or similar
+- You have set your aws profile environment variables correctly `export AWS_PROFILE=<YOUR_PROFILE_NAME>`